wincle/Fast-and-Accurate-Unconstrained-Face-Detector/README.md

 the hd image is hard negative for init training , the size of it should to be the same with your model template(24 for me).

-The config is in src/common.cpp
+The config is in common.cpp

-#TODO

-Speed Up the Detection and Training

 #License